In every class there are pupils who need extra support to catch up and make progress in maths.

 Helps pupils reach age-related expectations

-Aligns with the National Curriculum
+Aligns with the national curriculum

-Supports learners with dyscalculia and other challenges
+Supports children with dyscalculia and other mathematical difficulties

-Support primary school pupils to reach age-related expectations:
+Support primary school pupils to reach age-related expectations

-SATs Revision Programme to build confidence and familiarity with SATs-style questions
+SATs revision programme to build confidence and familiarity with SATs-style questions

 Ensure secondary school students are secure in maths from KS3 to KS4